Hyper-Slice/ASCII-Utils/README.md

 # ASCII-Utils
-Utils for working with and making ASCII things
+Utils for working with ASCII art and converting images to ASCII